-The PUADD transportation planner has identified the tentative dates for the FY26 meetings describing potential activities to be carried out in compliance with Work Element 2.
-The FY26 plan will include scheduling three regional meetings and in addition scheduling local transportation prioritization meetings in each of the eight counties.
+The PUADD transportation planner has identified the tentative dates for the FY25 meetings describing potential activities to be carried out in compliance with Work Element 2.
+The FY25 plan will include scheduling three regional meetings and in addition scheduling local transportation prioritization meetings in each of the eight counties.
 The selected activities are for the intended purpose of broadening the RTC's knowledge in the statewide planning process, as well as other transportation activities and the prioritization of transportation needs.
 The local meetings will be conducted with a purpose of reviewing projects identified on the KYTC's Continuous Highway Analysis Framework (CHAF), the current Biennial Highway Plan, and discussion on new needs or identified needs that may need to be modified.

-PROPOSED PLAN OF ACTIVITIES FOR FY 2026
+PROPOSED PLAN OF ACTIVITIES FOR FY 2025

-1. July 29, 2025

-- Review SHIFT prioritization projects The RTC will review and SHIFT prioritizing projects for the next six-year highway plan. - Assign boost points to SHIFT projects The RTC will follow the approved prioritization plan to assign boost points to SHIFT projects.
+- 1. August 16, 2024 - Approve SHIFT prioritization plan The RTC will review and approve the plan for prioritizing projects for the next six-year highway plan. - Assign boost points to SHIFT projects The RTC will follow the approved prioritization plan to assign boost points to SHIFT projects. - Regional Goals and Objectives for FY25 The RTC will review the current goals and objectives and propose any changes for FY25. - Committee Bylaws for FY25 The RTC will review the adopted committee bylaws for revisions.

-2. October 14, 2025

-- Give updates on ongoing SHIFT process and schedule. - Regional Goals and Objectives for FY26 The RTC will review the current goals and objectives and propose any changes for FY26. - Committee Bylaws Will review amend and approve RTC bylaws.

-3. February 10, 2026

-- District 1 Spring Lettings Updates / Project Updates invite the District to provide a status update on highway projects across the region and anticipated letting dates for projects in the 2026 construction season. - Regional Goals and Objectives for FY26 The RTC will review the current goals and objectives and propose any changes for FY26.

-4. Local Transportation Meetings (Mar 2026 - June 2026)

-- Schedule eight local meetings for each county / coordinate efforts with District 1 - Invite county judge-executive, mayors, RTC members and invite the local elected official to include anyone else they deem necessary - Purpose of the meeting will be review highway plan and identify new projects
+- District 1 Fall Lettings Updates / Project Updates invite the District to provide a status update on highway projects across the region and anticipated letting dates for projects in the 2025 construction season. - ٠ - 2.
+December 5, 2024 - Regional Transportation Committee Involvement Plan for FY25 The PADD transportation planner will present the plan of activities for the FY25 work program. - Paducah Mayor George Bray The mayor of Paducah will be invited to give his perspective on local and regional transportation. - 3.
+March 7, 2025 - Section 5310 Capital Assistance Program the committee will review, evaluate and prioritize grant applications from eligible agencies within the region.
+The committee recommendations will be forwarded to the KYTC Office of Transportation Delivery. - District 1 Spring Lettings Updates / Project Updates invite the District to provide a status update on highway projects across the region and anticipated letting dates for projects in the 2025 construction season. - 4.
+Local Transportation Meetings (Mar 2025 June 2025) - Schedule eight local meetings for each county / coordinate efforts with District 1 - Invite county judge-executive, mayors, RTC members and invite the local elected official to include anyone else they deem necessary - Purpose of the meeting will be review highway plan and identify new projects

-The purpose of transportation committee meetings is to educate members on the statewide transportation planning process and gather input on local and regional priorities.
-While not all committee activities will directly address this process, efforts will be made to ensure each activity offers insight into the region's transportation needs.
-In addition to meetings, the PUADD transportation planner may use the PADD website, email updates, newsletters, or individual and group discussions to help members better understand transportation issues and planning efforts.
+The purpose of transportation committee meetings is the education of committee members on the statewide transportation planning process and obtaining input for local and regional transportation priorities.
+While not all planned committee activities will have a direct focus on this process, every attempt will be made to ensure that planned activities provide some insight to committee members on the transportation needs of this region.
+Aside from committee meetings, the transportation planner may also use the PUADD web page, e-mail transmittals, mail outs, newsletter articles and/or discussions with committee members (as a group or individuals) in helping them understand the statewide planning process and transportation issues for this region.